North Memphis, Memphis, Tennessee: History

-Firestone Tire and Rubber Company in New Chicago, Memphis made its first tire on January 19, 1937.
+On January 19, 1937, the Firestone Tire and Rubber Company opened what would become its most productive factory, located in the New Chicago neighborhood of Memphis.
 In 1942, in Frayser on 260 acres of land, International Harvester built the largest farm-equipment manufacturing plant in the South.

 By the end of the 20th century, the industrial hub in North Memphis steadily declined as manufacturing jobs disappeared due to deindustrialization.
 Companies that closed their operations include Firestone, International Harvester, Cleo, Schering-Plough, Maybelline, Velsicol Chemical Corporation, Kimberly-Clark and Chemtura.
 The companies still operating were chemical plants known for heavy pollution.
 The Douglass community still had eight polluting facilities.